Dr. Jooyeon Rhee

 Articles in Peer-Reviewed Journals

 “The Politics of Romance in Colonial Korea: An Investigation of a Korean Translation of the Japanese Romance Novel, The Gold Demon.”
-Sungkyun Journal of East Asian Studies, Volume 15, no. 1 (April 2015): 69-87.
+Sungkyun Journal of East Asian Studies, vol 15, no. 1 (2015): 69-87.

 “Na Un Kyu and the Making of Nationalistic Films in South and North Korea,” Journal of Japanese and Korean Cinema, vol. 1, no. 1 inaugural issue (2009): 27-43.

 “Aesthetics of Disappearance: The metaphor of suicide and the politics of memory in modern Japan and Korea,” A Peer-Reviewed Electronic Journal for Asian Studies on the Pacific Coast, 2008-9, http://mcel.pacificu.edu/easpac/2009/rhee.php3